Our Travelationship in Review: November 2015

 A guide burning all the trash from the hike.

-LOLs our laugh out load hilarious moments
+LOLs Our laugh out loud hilarious moments

-During our four day Danakil tour, we had the pleasure of traveling with a fun group.
+During our four-day Danakil tour, we had the pleasure of traveling with a fun group.
 2 of the group, Dieter and Benedict, were exceptionally funny and kept us all laughing with their one-liners and concert singing moments.
 Thank you, guys!

 The Posts